 The Nomination and Remuneration Committee, Finance Committee, Share Allotment Committee, Audit Committee, Stakeholders Relationship Committee, Sustainability Committee, Corporate Social Responsibility Committee, General Management Committee and Risk Management Committee are constituted by the Board.
 As per their respective terms of reference, the various Committees (statutory as well as internal) meet periodically to review the performance of the Company across various areas.
-A quarterly performance update and review is conducted by each committee (on the respecitve area) and consolidated reports/ follow throughs are presented to the Board in the quarterly meeting.
+A quarterly performance update and review is conducted by each committee (on the respective area) and consolidated reports/follow throughs are presented to the Board in the quarterly meeting.
 Also, the Company conducts the stakeholder engagement exercise on ESG topics, from time to time.

 2 Whether stakeholder consultation is used to support the identification and management of environmental, and social topics (Yes / No).
-If so, provide details incorporated into policies and activities of the entity.
+If so, provide details of instances as to how the inputs received from stakeholders on these topics were incorporated into policies and activities of the entity.

 Yes